 If anyone is in immediate danger, then please telephone the police on 999.

-To raise a concern within SCGP, please contact Matt Searles (Training Director) or James Muldoon (Trustee responsible for safeguarding).
+To raise a concern within SCGP, please contact Matt Searles (Training Director) or James Muldoon (Trustee responsible for safeguarding) or Bec Butler (additional safeguarding contact, member of Carey Baptist Church).
 Matt may be contacted in confidence at St Ebbe’s Church, 2 Roger Bacon Lane, Oxford OX1 1QE, 01865 240438 or click on Matt’s name above to email.
-James may be contacted in confidence at Carey Baptist Church, Carey St, Reading RG1 7JS, 0118 959 0058 or click on James’s name above to email.
+James or Bec may be contacted in confidence at Carey Baptist Church, Carey St, Reading RG1 7JS, 0118 959 0058 or click on their names above to email.

 If you would like to report a concern or seek advice outside of SCGP please contact an external agency such as independent safeguarding charity Thirtyone:eight (firstname.lastname@example.org or 0303 003 1111).

 SCGP Statement on the safeguarding of adults